Can Bariatric Surgery Help to Reduce Snoring?

 While bariatric surgery is, first and foremost, intended to promote massive weight loss in people who are struggling with morbid obesity, bariatric procedures can accomplish far more than that.
 Bariatric surgery can also help to reduce the risk of an entire host of conditions that are associated with obesity.
 These strongly related conditions, clinically known as comorbidities, include such potentially life-threatening diseases as heart disease, diabetes, high blood pressure, stroke, and gallbladder disease.
 By losing substantial amounts of weight, people who undergo bariatric surgery can dramatically decrease their risk for these comorbidities and improve their chances of living longer, healthier lives.

 One of the comorbidities of obesity that is not as well-known as the above-listed is sleep apnea, the most notable symptom of which is heavy snoring.
-Many of the patients who turn to Dr. Fernando Garcia and Dr. David Vazquez of Tijuana Bariatrics have loved ones who complain of their snoring and ask whether weight loss will help to improve matters.
+Many of the patients who turn to Tijuana Bariatrics have loved ones who complain of their snoring and ask whether weight loss will help to improve matters.
 The answer is quite possibly.
 In discussing bariatric surgery and snoring at our Tijuana, BC bariatric center, our surgeons inform patients and their loved ones that if snoring is caused by sleep apnea, then bariatric surgery could help to improve the condition.
 However, it also may not, even if the patient reaches his or her target weight.

 How Are Snoring, Sleep Apnea, and Obesity Related?